 One common reason spouses argue is that one partner doesn’t approve of a relationship with a particular friend.
 Staying single allows you to maintain friendships with whoever you want in your life, regardless of a previous partner’s opinion.

-3. You Have More Control Over Your Finance When You’re Single
+3. You Have More Control Over Your Finances When You’re Single

 No more asking permission before spending your hard-earned money!
 Financial issues are one of the number one causes of divorce, probably because partners can’t see eye-to-eye when it comes to the budget.